 Internal Revenue Service Publication 3, "Armed Forces' Tax Guide," details special tax situations for those serving in the Army, Navy, Air Force, Marines or Coast Guard.
 Many service members take the easiest route and use the shortest, simplest form.

-“Probably a good 80 percent or more of service members will file the 1040-EZ because they don’t own property or have very many investments,” said U.S. Army Reserves Maj.
+“Probably a good 80 percent or more of service members will file the simplest version of the tax forms because they don’t own property or have very many investments,” said U.S. Army Reserves Maj.
 Monica Rigaud, a financial manager for the Department of Defense.

-When service members marry and file jointly or have property, investments and charitable donations to consider, they must use longer tax forms so they can take advantage of subtle differences in tax law that pertain only to service members, said retired Air Force Lt.
+When service members marry and file jointly or have property, investments and charitable donations to consider, they often must complete additional forms and schedules so they can take advantage of subtle differences in tax law that pertain only to service members, said retired Air Force Lt.
 Col. Steve Cowden, a trained community volunteer for the AARP Foundation.